reuschj/AnalogClock/README.md

 #  AnalogClock

+This project has been renamed to [Qrono and moved to a new repo](https://github.com/reuschj/qrono).

 This is a work-in-progress for now.

 The goal is a simple iOS app that draws an analog clock of the current time (as well as displaying a digital readout of the time and date as well).